JakubK/HelloNodeAddonApi/object-wrap/README.md

-## hello-world
+## object-wrap

-Introduces methods:
+Introduces `ObjectWrapDemo` class with:
-- `hello` returning string "world"
+- `greet` method taking string as input and printing to stdout, and returning string
-- `add` returning sum of 2 given numbers
-- `asArray` returning array of given numbers

 ## Getting started

 ### Prerequisites